-• Emergency Radio Communication System

-The Police Department secured FY2018 and reallocation grant funds from the AK Division of Homeland Security and Emergency Management to complete upgrades of the Homer Police Department radio system and repeaters.
+Emergency Radio Communication System The Homer Volunteer Fire Department secured FY2017 reallocation grant funds from the AK Division of Homeland Security and Emergency Management to upgrade a portion of the Department's mobile radios.
 The City's systematic upgrade of its Emergency Radio Communication System will continue as other components of the project remain to be upgraded.